-Q. What kind of country is Holland?
+Q. What kind of a country is Holland?

-A. It is a very small country, but more populous than any other in the world of so small an extent.
-The land is almost every where lower than the sea, which is kept out by means of dykes.
+$\hat{A}$ .
+It is a very small country, but more populous than any other in the world of so small an extent.
+The land is everywhere lower than the sea, which is kept out by means of dykes.

-Q. What is the character of the inhabitants; and

-by what name are they generally called?
+Q. What is the character of the inhabitants: and by what name are they generally called?

-A. They are generally called Dutch, and are rather ceremonious than polite: but are plain, frugal, and industrious.
+.1.
+They are generally called Dutch, and are rather ceremonious than polite : but are plain and industrious.

-Q. What is the occupation of the Dutch?
+Q. What is the occupation of the Dutch ?

-A. Trade and getting money, for which their nation is proverbial.
+.1.
+Trade and getting money, for which their nation is proverbial.

-Q. What is the name of their chief city?
+Q. What is the name of their chief city ?

-A. Amsterdam.
+.A.
+Amsterdam,